- Table of ContentsPrint

 Those who struggle with the issue display a characteristic pattern of behavior seen in those who compulsively abuse drugs more commonly acknowledged as addictive substances, such as stimulants or opioids.
 Just like these “harder” substances, people with marijuana addictions continue to abuse despite the resulting negative consequences across a broad portion of their lives—impacting their work, school, and personal relationships.
-As a progressive condition, without help, the addiction will continue to rule a person’s life with increasing severity.
+As a progressive condition, without help from friends, family, or professionals, the addiction and dependence will continue to rule a person’s life with increasing severity.

 There are several marijuana hotlines that you can call to get help for yourself or your loved one.
-A marijuana addiction hotline is a free and confidential service designed to put you in touch with the many treatment resources.
-Most of the marijuana hotlines have someone available to talk with you 24/7, so now is always the right time to call.
+Addiction hotlines are free and confidential services designed to put you in touch with the many treatment resources.
+Most of these helplines have someone available to talk with you 24/7, so now is always the right time to call.

 What Questions Should I Ask?

 When you call a marijuana addiction hotline, you may wonder what to ask.
 You are trying to gain as much information as you can about your options for help, so a few questions you might ask include: